Skip to main content

 Mixed Media Tutor

-Jane is an inventive and enthusiastic tutor for WWAS, teaching both adult and children’s classes.
+Jane is an inventive and enthusiastic tutor for WWAS, teaching adults mixed media.

 Courses